Mango-information-systems/mango-is-website/source/index.md

            alt: Dusan Jakovljevic
            width: 140px
            height: 140px
-   -
-    type: p
-    value: <i class="fa fa-info-circle" aria-hidden="true"></i> Have a look at our <a href="/tools/">open source tools</a> for more.
- -
-  # section: conversion optimization
-  type: product
-  content:
-   - type: product
-     content:
-      name: <i class="fa fa-filter text-primary" aria-hidden="true"></i> Conversion optimization
-      description: "<p>Some of our clients are very good at promoting their websites and attracting visitors, but struggle to convert them into paying customers.</p>
-      <p>Using analytics we help businesses identify and <strong>fix the bottlenecks</strong>, to eventually <strong>sell more</strong>.</p>"
    - type: reference
      content:
       project: smoall.com consulting
-      description: Smoall hired us to enhance their website in order to increase the signup rate to their application.
+      description: "Smoall hired us to enhance their website in order to increase the signup rate to their application.
 Once the redesign done, we measured an increase of 328% in the home page's performance.
+      <p><small><i class='fa fa-info-circle' aria-hidden='true'></i> Read also: <a href='/blog/convert/a-sublime-landing-page/'>A sublime landing page - How to convince visitors to buy on the web</a> in our blog.</small></p>"
-      domains: [saas, sales, conversion rate optimization]
+      domains: [conversion rate optimization]
       tech: [google analytics, javascript, wordpress]
       quotes:
         - text: "As we were looking at optimizing the conversion rate of our startup smoall.com, Mehdi helped us by setting up a reporting system, measuring the performance of each step of the funnel.<br>